SAN MARTIN -- The weather was perfect. The big crowds still stayed away.

 The 2013 tournament at CordeValle will be Oct.
 7-13, one week after the President's Cup in Ohio, between 12 American golfers and 12 international golfers not from Europe.
 Butler said Ernie Els, who will represent South Africa, has already said he will be at Frys.com next year and could bring his teammates with him.

-The tournament faces tough competition in October, but Butler said Frys.com
+The tournament faces tough competition in October, but Butler said Frys.com has no interest in moving the date.

 "The weather's ideal and it's a date that's not pursued by other tournaments," he said.
 "With it beginning the season, Fry's believes we can really build this into one of the best professional golf tournaments in the world."